 Contributions are used to support federal congressional candidates who support the legislative and political goals of neurosurgeons and their patients.

-Questions regarding NeurosurgeryPAC should be directed to Adrienne Roberts in the Washington Office at 202.446.2029 or via email at email@example.com.
+Questions regarding NeurosurgeryPAC should be directed to Adrienne Mortimer in the Washington Office at 202.446.2029 or via email at email@example.com.